FelidaeFundConservation/WildeBackyardBackend/README.md

 python manage.py runserver --settings=config.settings.local
 ```

-To connect to staging or even prod databases, replace "local" with "staging" or "prod."
+To connect to staging or even prod databases, replace "local" with "staging" or "prod."<br>
+It's recommended to use the staging environment for development to test with data in the actual Cloud DB.

 <i>(!)
-Please be careful when working with data while connected to prod, as this is live data.</i>
+Please be very careful when working with data while connected to prod, as this is live data seen by users.</i>

 ---
 ## Developing A Feature